KanyindaJr/KanyindaJr/README.md

-- 👋 Hi, I’m @KanyindaJr
+- 👋 Hi, I’m Yusuph
 - 👀 I’m interested in apps development
-- 🌱 I’m currently learning Java and Python.
+- 🌱 I’m currently learning Java,XML,SQL and JS
-- 💞️ I’m looking to collaborate on Mobile apps development
+- 💞️ I want to see what I'll achieve in the end.
-- 📫 How to reach me wa/255734564364
+- 📫 reach me wa/255734564364

 <!---
 KanyindaJr/KanyindaJr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.